Social Proof

 Customer Counts

 “Join 12,847 businesses” outperforms “Join our community” because specificity signals authenticity.
-Round numbers read as estimates; specific numbers read as facts.
+Round numbers read as estimates; specific numbers read as real data.
+“50+” reads as approximation; “12,847” reads as actual count.

 Star Ratings

-“4.9/5 from 847 reviews” — both the rating and the review count matter.
-High rating with few reviews (4.9 from 3 reviews) is suspicious.
+“4.9/5 from 847 reviews” — both the rating and review count matter independently.
+High rating with few reviews (4.9 from 3 reviews) triggers skepticism.
 Lower rating with many reviews (4.7 from 2,000) is more credible.
+Research by Spiegel Research Center found that products with 5+ reviews convert 270% better than products with zero reviews — regardless of the rating itself.

 Logo Bars